nolanlawson/Catlog/README.md

 #### I can't see any logs!

-First, check to see if you're running a custom ROM.
-If so, test on an alternative logging app, and if the problem persists, contact the creator of your ROM.
+This problem typically shows up on custom ROMs.
+First off, try an alternative logging app, to verify that the problem is with your ROM and not CatLog.

+Next, see if your ROM offers system-wide settings to disable logging.
+Be sure to reboot after you change anything.

+If that still doesn't work, you can contact the creator of your ROM to file a bug/RFE.

-Otherwise, check to see if you're running Jelly Bean (Android 4.2+).
-[CatLog has issues with Jelly Bean][6].
+And if you don't have root, check to see if you're running Jelly Bean (Android 4.2+).
+[CatLog has issues with unrooted Jelly Bean][6].

 Details